jl118/team-profile-generator/README.md

   ## Description

   This is a command-line application that generates an HTML document with team members and their information set in easy-to-read cards.
+Additionally, each team member's displayed email doubles as an email link, and the Engineer's GitHub username is a link to their GitHub page.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)